Jaco van der Westhuyzen: Leicester Tigers

 After the 2003 Rugby World Cup, he joined Leicester Tigers, where he initially was brought in as a fullback to replace Tim Stimpson.
 However, he was soon switched to fly-half, following in the tradition of Joel Stransky.
 His performances earned him a recall to the Springbok side in 2004.
 Van Der Westhuyzen made a total of 12 appearances, scoring 33 points for the Tigers.

 NEC Green Rockets

 Despite attempts by Leicester to keep him at the club, he decided to honour a contract he had signed with NEC Green Rockets in Japan and was registered from 2004 to 2009.

 Return to Bulls

 In 2010, van der Westhuyzen rejoined Bulls for the 2010 Super 14 season.

 Beliefs

 Van der Westhuyzen is a devout Christian.
-He claims his knee injury was miraculously healed by prayer when he visited T.B.
-Joshua, pastor of The Synagogue, Church of All Nations in Lagos, Nigeria.
+He claims his knee injury was miraculously healed by prayer when he visited T. B. Joshua, pastor of Synagogue Church of All Nations in Lagos, Nigeria.
 According to him, he was cured from a career threatening knee ligament injury immediately following the prayer.